laurapacis/100-days-of-code/log.md

 **Thoughts**: Today was a nicer day.
 I am also enjoying the creation of my new portfolio a lot.

 **Link to work**: Nothing to link

+### Day 45: April 20, 2021

+**Today's Progress**: Animations with FramerMotion

+**Thoughts**: Today's class with Wasabis was a lot of fun.
+I enjoy working with these playfull things more than with the hard logical stuff.
+Does this make me a bad developer?

+**Link to work**: Nothing to link